 Overall, I feel good taking MCT oil, and I feel that it has helped my energy and mental clarity.
 I also think it may have helped to reduce my hunger and sugar cravings.

 In our opinion, MCT oil gets a thumbs up and I think you will be seeing more about this unique oil in the future.

 But there is a warning to heed.
-A spike in popularity of a product often leads to a rush by companies to put their brand on the market.
-This rush of competition can lead to low quality brands.
+A spike in the popularity of a product often leads to a rush by companies to put their brand on the market.
+This rush of competition can lead to low-quality brands.

 We did our homework and compared brands.
 The one we use is Left Coast MCT Oil.

 (1) Feinman, R. D., Pogozelski, W. K., Astrup, A., Bernstein, R. K., Fine, E. J., Westman, E. C., … & Nielsen, J. V. (2015).
 Dietary carbohydrate restriction as the first approach in diabetes management: critical review and evidence base.
 Nutrition, 31(1), 1-13.

 Dr. Becky Gillaspy, DC graduated Summa Cum Laude with research honors from Palmer College of Chiropractic in 1991.